alex-r-bigelow/hanpuku/README.md

 Installation
 ------------
+The easiest way to install Hanpuku is via the [Adobe Add-ons](https://creative.adobe.com/addons/products/15087) page.

-<i style="color:#e7298a">Adobe has discontinued their Extension Manager, so you may encounter difficulties installing the bundled [ZXP extension](http://www.cs.utah.edu/~abigelow/Downloads/hanpuku/hanpuku.0.1.8.zxp) directly.
-Until I find time to roll my own installer, you can install Hanpuku following these instructions on OS X (let me know if you have problems on Windows...
-I haven't gotten a chance to test the extension there):</i>
+<i style="color:#e7298a">Note that Adobe has discontinued their Extension Manager, so you may encounter difficulties installing the bundled [ZXP extension](http://www.cs.utah.edu/~abigelow/Downloads/hanpuku/hanpuku.0.1.8.zxp) directly.
+This process may be more effective:</i>

 #### Step 1
 With Illustrator closed, open the terminal and type or paste these commands: